As Seen On

 A second cause that is near and dear to my heart is the award winning non-profit, Pin-Ups for Vets.
-Through fundraisers and the sale of pin-up calendars, Pin-ups for Vets has raised over $50,000 to assist our veterans and active duty military.
+Through fundraisers and the sale of modest and classy pin-up calendars, Pin-ups for Vets has raised over $55,000 to fund our various veteran and troop initiatives.
 These funds have been allocated to purchase much needed rehab equipment for our veterans, send care packages to our troops overseas, and aided the pin-ups in visiting thousands of veterans at their bedside since 2006.
-In the 2015 calendar, I was immensely proud to be chosen as Miss February 2015 in the Pin-Ups for Vets calendar and have been featured in November 2016, 2017, and 2018.
+I was immensely proud to be chosen as Miss February 2015 in the Pin-Ups for Vets calendar and have been featured in November 2016, 2017, and 2018.
 You can help our mission by purchasing a calendar at pinupsforvets.com and if you put a note in the message box, I'd be happy to sign it for you!
-Since becoming affiliated with the organization in 2014, I personally have visited seven VA hospitals and nursing homes, attended seven different veteran events, and participated in nine fundraisers helping the non-profit raise thousands.
+Since becoming affiliated with the organization in 2014, I personally have visited tens of VA hospitals and nursing homes, attended numerous veteran events, and participated in many fundraisers helping the non-profit raise thousands.
 Being a veteran myself, I deeply cherish the time I get to spend with my brothers and sisters.